cabforum/smime/SBR.md

 ### 5.4.3 Retention period for audit log

-The CA and each Delegated Third Party SHALL retain, for at least two (2) years:
+The CA and each Delegated Party SHALL retain, for at least two (2) years:

   1. CA Certificate and key lifecycle management event records (as set forth in [Section 5.4.1](#541-types-of-events-recorded) (1)) after the later occurrence of:<br>
      i. the destruction of the CA Private Key; or